”The Silent Sentinel”

 The wind howled outside, rattling the windows and maintaining a chill that would have frozen one to the bone.
 A perfectly manicured garden now choked with weeds, where flowers had bloomed the summer before, was now only shrivelled remains of what they once were.
 A house that once warmed them with its bright glow of joy and affection turned into a shack empty of giggles and vitality

-It was years since her daughter Maya had disappeared, and the house soon disintegrated under the apathy of nature.
-The once-happy family members had withered away, each bearing the burden of their grief.
-The days that had passed, when their thoughts of the kid they loved but lost started to reflect in that old wooden cradle, had started to symbolize the days that had passed.
+It had been years since her daughter Maya had disappeared, and the house soon disintegrated under the apathy of nature.
+The once-happy family members are away, each bearing the burden of their grief.
+The days that had passed, when their thoughts of the kid they loved but lost started to reflect in that old wooden cradle, had started to symbolise the days that had passed.

 Days and years had slipped by, but Anaya had not forgotten Maya.
 She is indeed into her late thirties, but Maya is a lost part of her—a lost daughter.
 That is why she came today to her old house, hoping that, somehow, Maya would have returned, since from this very old house did, she leave.
 Maya has no idea about the new address at all.
 One of her friends, on hearing of Maya’s case, declared, “So Anaya has come back today with a motherly love in her heart and faith in her heart, has returned to her old home with the belief that Maya will come back to the place where Maya spent her childhood.”
 Anya stood beside the cradle, looking at the place empty where her baby once slept.
 Memories came rushing back to her mind, vivid, bittersweet.
 She remembered the day her daughter, Maya, was born she had been a small, pink bundle of the baby they had fallen in love with, overflowing with love.
 The cradle had been an ever-present friend in the early years of Maya’s life, one that soothed and reassured her.